NightHydra/AdvancedComputerSystemsProjects/Project1/report.md

  | valignq        |           |            |            |           | x          | x          |
 | vextractf64x2  |           |            |            |           |            | x          |

+## Roofline Analysis

+To perform a roofline analysis we must take the floating point operations per second multipled by the amount of data being used for those floating point operations.
+So it would be calculated as follows,

+Roofline = GFLOPS * ArithmeticIntensity

+To achieve the arithmetic intensity we can look at the data to see that for L1 cache in the vectorized version we perform 2048 floating point operations while the operation is being done on 2048*8 bytes for double floating point numbers implying the arithmetic intensity is 1/8.

+Now we will use the measured memory bandwidth from part 2 to find the max memory bandwidth of the L1 cache on the machine tested on.
+Looking at project 2 the peak memory bandwidth appears to be about 40 GB/s for L1 cache.
+  As a result, we can say that the roofline analysis generates a roofline of about 5GFLOPS/s for 64-bit doubles.

+If we switch however to 32-bit floats and using L1 cache we can then say our arithmetic intensity is approximately 1/4 multiplying by the bandwidth of 40GB/s to get a roofline of around 10GFLOPS.
+This is what is shown by the plots.

+Another conclusion we can generate from this result is that the roofline performance is most likley memory bound since when transitioning to a lower arithmetic intensity the performance doubled.

+However, for non-vectorized versions of the code the GFLOPS/s is less than the roofline performance meaning when vectorization is not enabled that the computer is CPU bound rather than memory bound.